When it comes to ranking the top 10 streaming services, it isn’t easy especially since there are so many choices available.

 Sling also offers add-on packages, ranging from $5 to $15/month.
-In terms of DVR, you only get 10 hours for free, and an additional $5 a month gets you 50 hours.
+In terms of DVR, you get 50 hours for free.

 This one is tricky, since Prime Video isn’t really the focal point of an Amazon Prime subscription.
 It costs $12.99 a month for Prime, which is largely focused on delivering packages quicker and cheaper.
 Prime Video is an added benefit, but they do have a strong library of movies and TV shows (including the incredible World Cup documentary series).
 In terms of balance between the two, it’s probably the best after Netflix (HBO and Hulu are far more focused on TV), but the strength of their library is nowhere near the other top streaming sites.